faxriddin1129/faxriddin1129ExportExcel/README.md

 #### Step 1
 Download @faxriddin1129.js to your html page!
+And this script should be at the very bottom of the page.

 ```
  <script src="assets/js/@faxriddin1129.js.js"></script>
  ```

-and this script should be at the very bottom of the page.

 ```
  </body>
  <script src="assets/js/@faxriddin1129.js.js"></script>